-McIntosh County, Georgia's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-McIntosh County, Georgia's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+McIntosh County, Georgia's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses. the County's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.